it-ony/php-autoloader/README.md

         --deploypath project/autoloader

 This generates a portable autoloader in project/autoloader/autoloader.php.
-You have to include this autoloder in your index.php:
+You have to include this autoloader in your index.php:

     <?php
     include __DIR__ . "/autoloader/autoloader.php";

-    ?>

 Now index.php find's all classes.